ClickHouse® connector

 Managed cluster

-Connection to a database with a cluster ID in DoubleCloud.
+Connect to a ClickHouse® cluster deployed in DoubleCloud.

 1. Under Shards:

-3. Under Hosts, click + Host and enter the domain name (FQDN) or IP-address of the host in the text field.
+2. Under Hosts, click + Host and enter the domain name (FQDN) or IP-address of the host.

-2. Specify HTTP Port for HTTP interface connections.
+2. Enter HTTP Port for HTTP interface connections leave the default value of 8443.

 • Optional fields have default values if these fields are specified.